 In Peter Pan, I could fly.
 The singing by Mary Martin as Peter, and Cyril Richard as Mr. Darling and Captain Hook, made the whole thing joyful.
 It was a thing to take part in.
 I clapped loud and long for Tinker Bell.
 The content as pertains to Tiger Lily, the Native American character portrayed by Sondra Lee, was problematic.
 Without knowing any authentic Native languages or music, we knew that portion as bogus and learned to skip over the weird parts.

-By the time I completed The Old Broom and Wand, my fingers felt arthritic, by back hurt, and my eyes were seeing black and white stripes and boxes at the edges.
+By the time I completed The Old Broom, my fingers felt arthritic, by back hurt, and my eyes were seeing black and white stripes and boxes at the edges.
 But, I was grateful for the opportunity to create Her.
 I was happy I listened to her instructions.
 She has become a part of me.
 We are one.
 She is me.
 I am her.

-What the broom asked for, is that her Broom and Wand be resurrected with shiny glass beads to reflect light and packets of potions hung in muslin by twine at the base of the broomstick.
+What The Broom asked for, is that she be resurrected with shiny glass beads to reflect light, and packets of potions hung in muslin by twine at the base of the broomstick.
 The potions include elemental tools like rice for sustenance, spices for excitement, coins for prosperity, dirt for planting and standing strong, and candy for happiness and relaxation.
-She also wanted a quilted pad to rest her head (the top of the broom) and a quilted pad to rest her feet (the bottom of the broom straw).
-The Wand rests on the floor mat at the base of The Old Broom.
+She also wanted a quilted pad to rest her feet (the bottom of the broom straw).

 Materials include the repurposed broom, glass beads, muslin, glitter, Mod Podge, rice, spices, pennies, dirt, candy, threads, batting and twine.

 As always, thank you for appreciating my work and Happy Creating!

 This is a blog about how we make things.